-Pilgrim OPC was formed in 1952 by Christians who desired a church reformed in doctrine and worship.
-Reformed in doctrine means that we look to the great affirmations of the Protestant Reformation: Scripture alone, grace alone, faith alone, and in Christ alone.
-These great statements declare: how we know God, how God befriends us, how we can please God, and how he saves us from sin and its eternal consequences.
-Reformed in worship means that our worship is according to the principles that God gives us in Scripture.
+Pilgrim Church (OPC) was formed in 1952 by Christians who desired a church that was reformed in its doctrine and worship in the Bangor, Maine area.
+“Reformed in doctrine” means that we look to the great affirmations of the Protestant Reformation: Scripture alone, grace alone, faith alone, Christ alone, all to the glory of God alone.
+These great statements declare: how we know God, how God befriends us, how we can please God, how He saves us from sin and its eternal consequences, and his purpose in creating us.
+“Reformed in worship” means that our worship is according to the principles that God gives us in Scripture.

 Becoming a Member